 I guess the whole concept of God becoming a man, a Godly condensate, is equally hard to understand from a human perspective, but I am convinced that God did indeed become “an old king with a new suit”.
 This new king is both different and the same as the “old king” described in the old testament.
 The added dimension is that God is with them, Emmanuel, in a tangible way that they can relate to and in fact physically follow for a time.

 I am not sure there is any human analogue for what God is doing here.
 The closest, albeit imperfect, analogy I can come up with is if I decided to “become” a cat so that I could understand my cats better.
 It would be very hard to walk like a cat, eat cat food, and behave like a cat in my human body.
 I am sure there would be times in my odd adventure when I would yearn for human food and activities.
-I think it some strange way that is what God is doing here.
+I think in some strange way that is what God is doing here.
 He has voluntarily limited Himself for a time in order to save us from becoming lost in this land of oblivion.

 Enough of this floundering about in deep water.
 I am confident that some day I will understand or at least be at peace about this amazing act of Love that God is doing here.
 Now we come to the scene that Hollywood loves.
 Jesus is in the boat with His disciples and a storm is threatening to swamp the boat.
 Jesus is sleeping much to the chagrin of His disciples who are scared out of their skins that they are going to drown.
 There is certainly a physical reality that Jesus is demonstrating His dominion over here, but I am not sure that is the main point.

 I think that the main point here is not that Jesus can control the weather, it it is that Jesus can intervene equally in the physical and spiritual realms.
-The physical “storm” that the disciples find themselves in seems more dire and consequential spiritual storm swirling around them unseen and sometimes unnoticed.
+The physical “storm” that the disciples find themselves in seems more dire and consequential than the spiritual storm swirling around them unseen and sometimes unnoticed.
 I think they will learn throughout the time they are engaged in experiential learning with Jesus that things almost always have a spiritual dimension.

 I suspect that the disciples in the boat felt a bit like the Israelites felt as they awaited the Messiah amid what seemed to them endless storms of sacrifices and conflict.
 From their perspective God was “sleeping” while a storm raged around them.
 God was not really asleep then and He is not really asleep here either.